jolaleye/horizon-theme-vscode/README.md

 3. Click **Install**
 4. Click **Reload** to reload VS Code
 5. Navigate to File > Preferences > Color Theme and select **Horizon**
 6. You're all set!
-Enjoy! 🎉
+Enjoy! 🎉 P.S.
+Check out some of the tweaks below... :)

 ## Tweaks

 Everyone has their own tastes which is why I've added a few tweaks that you can make to enjoy Horizon even more 😄.
-Each tweak only requires that you open your editor's JSON settings and copy and paste the snippet.
+Each tweak only requires that you open your editor's JSON settings and copy & paste the snippet.
 You can get there by opening the command palette with `Ctrl+Shift+P` and finding **Preferences: Open Settings (JSON)**.
 Just copy and paste the snippet into the right side of the settings editor and you're good to go!

+For more info on theming and personalization visit the [Extension Authoring Guide](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers) and the [VS Code Theme Color Reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference).

 ### Font
-The font used in the preview is **Roboto Mono**.
-You can download it [here](https://fonts.google.com/specimen/Roboto+Mono).
+The font used in the preview is **Roboto Mono**, available on [Google Fonts](https://fonts.google.com/specimen/Roboto+Mono).

 After you've downloaded and installed it, open your editor's settings and add the following...
 ```